 Is the MPI account technically a “retirement” plan?

 Actually, no. MPI is not a “retirement plan” officially.
-It's a life insurance policy that is designed also to help you save and grow money for your retirement.
+It's a life insurance policy that is also designed to help you save for retirement and grow money in the process.

 While it's technically not a retirement plan, it has many of the same benefits because the tax-related benefit of life insurance offers similar advantages to “retirement plans.”